MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/test-cloud/preparing-for-upload/espresso.md

 ./gradlew assembleDebug
 ./gradlew assembleDebugAndroidTest
 ```

+> [!NOTE]
-_Note: You will need to ensure your path variable has access to your machine's Java installation._
+> You will need to ensure your path variable has access to your machine's Java installation.

 Once a test suite has been instrumented with the Test Cloud extensions, it can be [uploaded to Test Cloud](/test-cloud/starting-a-test-run/).